kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 But there is another way.
 So how about we call the inner function first?
 Let's keep the 1 outside: `(lambda y: (lambda y: y)())(1)` then `(lambda y: y)(1)`.

 By this way, we simplify the function before we actually do any calculation.
-In fact, some functional languages behave this way.
+In fact, some typical functional languages behave in this way.

 ### The way to delay evaluation